debuglevel/LiberatePDF2/README.md

 ## Architecture

 The frontend is made with Angular.
-It connects to a REST backend written in Kotlin and the Micornaut framework.
+It connects to a REST backend written in Kotlin and the Micronaut framework.

 ## Build

-Simpelst method would be starting the `docker-compose.yml` with `docker-compose up --build` which spins up a Nginx container at `http://localhost:8082` which serves the angular client, and the REST backend container at `http://localhost:8081`.
+The simplest method would be starting the `docker-compose.yml` with `docker-compose up --build` which spins up a Nginx container at `http://localhost:8082` which serves the angular client, and the REST backend container at `http://localhost:8081`.

 For building the angular client and the REST service without Docker, see the `README.md` in their subdirectories.